You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 For example, the need for certain minerals like magnesium and potassium increases with muscle activity, as they help manage muscle contraction and recovery.
 (Source

-5 Easy Ways to Get More Vitamins & Minerals in Your Diet
+How To Get More Vitamins & Minerals

 A group of vegetables on a table, for a well balanced meal and high in Micronutrients